thomaseding/lambda-options/README.md

 # lambda-options

-A declarative command-line parser for C++.
+A modern command-line parser for C++.

 * Easy to use.
 The API is expressive.
 * Easy to learn.
 The API is tiny and simple.